geky/ramrsbd/README.md

 >
 </p>

-But we're not quite done.
+Unfortunately we're not quite done.
 All of this math assumed we had
 $e \le \frac{n}{2}$ errors.
-If we had more errors, it's possible we just made things worse.
+If we had more errors, we might have just made things worse.

-It's worth recalculating the syndromes after repairing errors to see if we did ended up with a valid codeword:
+It's worth recalculating the syndromes after fixing errors to see if we did ended up with a valid codeword:

 <p align="center">
 <img